statguy/spark-mllib-icutokenizer/README.md

 See examples in the [unit tests source code](/src/test/scala-2.10/ICUTokenizerTest.scala).

-Use the standard [SBT](http://www.scala-sbt.org/) one-liner `sbt package` to build a JAR from the sources to be included in your project.
+Run [SBT](http://www.scala-sbt.org/) `sbt package` to build a JAR from the sources to be included in your project.

 Feedback: Jussi Jousimo, [`jvj@iki.fi`](mailto:jvj@iki.fi).